Quantifying mandibular positioning error and simulated temporomandibular joint-space changes in patient-specific occlusal splints: Discussion

-The proposed method, encompassing multimodal data integration, transformation-based splint design, measurement, and simulation, is subject to several limitations.
-First, the accuracy of the estimated TMJ configuration depends on the precision of determining the spatial relationship between the maxillary and mandibular dentition.
-Any error in the registration of the dental arches propagates directly to the estimated condylar position.
+The proposed framework depends on the accuracy of all transformations linking the multimodal datasets.
+Any error in determining the spatial relationship between the maxillary and mandibular dentition propagates directly to the estimated condylar position.
+Similarly, residual errors in CBCT--surface-model registration, facial-motion registration, or dental-model alignment may influence both splint design and subsequent TMJ simulation.

-Second, the approach assumes rigid-body motion of the mandible, neglecting potential deformation of biological tissues.
-While this assumption is commonly adopted in similar studies, it may introduce discrepancies between the simulated and actual joint conditions.
+The method also assumes rigid-body motion of the mandible.
+This assumption is commonly adopted in motion and registration studies, but it neglects possible deformation of soft tissues, small changes in dental contact, and biological variability of the joint region.
+As a result, the simulated condyle--fossa relationships should be interpreted as geometric approximations rather than direct representations of in vivo joint mechanics.

-The conducted analyses indicate that the stability of occlusion plays a critical role in the transformation-based design of splints.
-Even slight sliding of the mandible on the splint surface may lead to measurable displacement of the condyles within the joint.

-\paragraph{Systematic offset in mandibular positioning} A consistent translational offset was observed in the analyzed transformations, predominantly along a single spatial direction.
-Within the present study, this effect cannot be attributed to a single factor.
-Possible sources include residual bias in multimodal registration, systematic characteristics of splint geometry or positioning, inaccuracies in defining the reference occlusal position, and limitations of the measurement setup based on plaster models and rotary-table scanning.
-The fact that this tendency is observed across multiple splints suggests the presence of a systematic component in the acquisition--design--measurement pipeline rather than a purely random one (the measurement of accuracy requires a geometrical model of the splint, which, to our knowledge, has been examined only by the authors).

-The accuracy obtained for splints designed using plaster models is lower than that typically reported for splints based on intraoral scans.
-This is partly due to the reduced accuracy of plaster model scanning, but also to limitations in determining the reference occlusal position and in capturing the full set of patient-specific data during motion acquisition.
-In our previous work based on intraoral scans, positioning accuracy on the order of 0.2~mm was achieved~\cite{Pojda2019,TOMAKA2025104527}, which is substantially lower than the deviations observed in the present study.
-This difference reflects the cumulative effect of additional processing steps and data transformations in the current workflow.

-The measurement procedure itself also contributes to the observed variability.
-In the current approach, the error is estimated as the distance between scans of plaster models in the therapeutic position and measurement scans obtained with the splint in place.
-The procedure involves aligning the maxillary model and evaluating discrepancies in the mandibular region.